 At e4education we are very privileged to be one of the sponsors of By Leaders For Leaders, which allows us to attend and exhibit at their conference events in Oxford Circus, London.

 On Wednesday 1st May, myself and Natalie (the e4education Sales Manager) were pleased to be invited to attend the secondary By Leaders For Leaders conference.
 This was our second time visiting a BLFL conference, and even though we are not senior leaders ourselves, we both came away from the day with a new awareness and understanding of the useful, relevant and insightful education topics which were discussed.

 It is always a joy to listen to influential and inspirational educational presenters and BLFL excels at this.
 Every speaker who attended the conference was eloquent, engaging and extremely down to earth with a wealth of knowledge and an enthusiasm and commitment to sharing best practice.

 To give you a small insight into the innovative thought-leadership which is present within By Leaders For Leaders events, I have highlighted a few key takeaways from the event last week.
-However to really gain from the experience of these professionals, I would strongly recommend attending the next conference in October or one of the Dive Deeper Days which are held, for free, at schools around the country.
+However, to really gain from the experience of these professionals, I would strongly recommend attending their next conference or one of the Dive Deeper Days which are held, for free, at schools around the country.
 The full calendar of events can be seen here.